ONETS: Online Network Slice Broker From Theory to Practice: System Design

 \section{System Design}

-We consider a telecom service provider (hereafter Operator) opening its infrastructure to external tenants (vertical industries).
-The operator owns the infrastructure which has a capacity $C$\footnote{We consider an uniform network slicing solution across the whole network, as currently considered by 3GPP~\cite{23.799}}.
-The infrastructure tenant list $\mathcal{I}$ is known a-priori, as each external domain must subscribe beforehand to send network slice requests and get access to the infrastructure.
-Each tenant $i \in \mathcal{I}$ can request a network slice $s \in \mathcal{S}$ best matching network slice characteristics amongst available network slice templates.
-Such templates are fixed and decided beforehand by the operator~\cite{alliance2015description}.
-Each network slice $s=\{R^{(s)}; L^{(s)}\}$ comprises an amount of resources, $R^{(s)}$, to be explicitly assigned to users served within the network slice $s$, and a time duration $L^{(s)}$ expressed in terms of seconds.
-Such parameters are tailored to particular services and might be modified according to new service requirements.
-The Network Slice requirements define the Service Level Agreement (SLA) between the operator and the tenant.
+We consider a telecom service provider (hereafter dubbed \emph{Operator}) making available its own infrastructure to external network tenants, for e.g. vertical industries.
+The operator owns the entire access infrastructure with a fixed transmission capacity $C$\,\footnote{In our work, we consider the network slicing paradigm uniformly applied across the network, as currently stated by 3GPP~\cite{23.799}.}.
+The available tenants set $\mathcal{I}$ is known a-priori, as each external domain must subscribe beforehand to submit network slice requests and get access to the infrastructure.
+Each tenant $i \in \mathcal{I}$ can request a network slice $s \in \mathcal{S}$ best matching the network characteristics required amongst available network slice templates (NSTs).
+Such templates are considered as fixed based on the operator's business model~\cite{alliance2015description}.
+Each network slice request $s=\{R^{(s)}; L^{(s)}\}$ comprises an amount of physical wireless resources, $R^{(s)}$, to be assigned to tenant users within the network slice $s$, and a time duration $L^{(s)}$ expressed in seconds.
+Such parameters might be tailored to particular services and might be modified according to new service requirements.
+Indeed, the network slice requirements define the Service Level Agreement (SLA) between the operator and the infrastructure tenant.
+Any failure to comply with such SLA might result in undesired penalties from the operator side.

+In the next subsection, we first introduce the objective of the operator to increase its revenue opportunities while keeping SLA violations negligible, and then we detail the system model behind such problem as well as our proposed solution.